Prospective Undergraduate Students

 Small class sizes and faculty dedicated to teaching afford FREC students the chance to get to know their professors personally.
 Wide varieties of academic and professional opportunities are available through undergraduate research, study abroad, student organizations, and public outreach programs.
 Through five majors with multiple options, study opportunities are offered in everything from forest management and urban forestry to the human dimensions of natural resources, environmental informatics, and water resources.

-Programs of study in Forestry include three options focused on forest management and are accredited by the Society of American Foresters (SAF), the national scientific and educational organization representing the forestry profession in the United States.
+Programs of study in Forestry include three tracks focused on forest management and are accredited by the Society of American Foresters (SAF), the national scientific and educational organization representing the forestry profession in the United States.

-Students in the Forest Resources Management Option gain expertise in the biological and social sciences needed to make sound management decisions concerning regeneration, growth, protection, management, and sustainability of forest ecosystems.
+Students in the Forest Resources Management Track gain expertise in the biological and social sciences needed to make sound management decisions concerning regeneration, growth, protection, management, and sustainability of forest ecosystems.
 Graduates pursue careers in the forest industry, public agencies, non-governmental agencies, and private forestry companies.

-In the Forest Operations and Business Option, students prepare to take an active role in assuring that the sale, harvest, and conversion of standing timber to products is done in an efficient, economic, safe, and environmentally sound manner.
+In the Forest Operations and Business Track, students prepare to take an active role in assuring that the sale, harvest, and conversion of standing timber to products is done in an efficient, economic, safe, and environmentally sound manner.
 Graduates pursue careers in forest industry, national and state forest services, forestry consulting firms, and the equipment industry.

-Students in the Urban Forestry Option gain expertise in the management of forest resources in cities, towns, and other urbanized environments.
+Students in the Urban and Community Forestry Track gain expertise in the management of forest resources in cities, towns, and other urbanized environments.
 The program emphasizes interdisciplinary perspectives and students take classes in Horticulture, Landscape Architecture, and Urban Affairs and Planning to customize a curriculum that supports their career goals.
 Graduates pursue careers in municipal forestry, commercial tree care, utility vegetation management, urban environmental consulting, public agencies, and nonprofit organizations.
 For more information visit Urban Forestry at Virginia Tech.

 Programs of study in Environmental Conservation and Society prepare students for a broad array of natural resource careers with an emphasis on social sciences and public communication.